 Routes of entry - How chemicals get into our system: inhalation (breathing fumes or vapors), absorption (through skin pores after handling or getting on clothing), ingestion (swallowing or eating).
-Though you would not think of eating a chemical product, if you eat lunch, or a snack at break time without washing your hands, you may be eating the chemical that is on your hands.
+Though you would not think of eating a chemical product, if you eat lunch, a snack at break time, or smoke a cigarette without washing your hands, you may be eating the chemical that is on your hands.